...

 What position should control valves always be in?
 Different types of control valves have unique attributes that make them suitable for specific applications.
 For instance, ball valves are typically used for on-off operations, while control valves are used for precise flow regulation.
 Proper selection and installation of control valves can enhance system efficiency and reduce maintenance costs.

-Control Valve Types and Applications
+Control Valve Types And Best Application Position

-Control Valve Type Main Function Best Application Position Typical Application Fields
+Control Valve Type Main Function Best Application Position

-Ball Valve On/Off Control High-pressure/high-flow Oil, Gas, Chemical
+Ball Valve On/Off Control High-pressure/high-flow

-Butterfly Valve Quick Opening/Closing Low-pressure/large-diameter pipelines Water Treatment, HVAC Systems
+Butterfly Valve Quick Opening/Closing Low-pressure/large-diameter pipelines

-Gate Valve Full Open/Close Long-term open/close operation Water Supply, Energy
+Gate Valve Full Open/Close Long-term open/close operation

-Control Valve Flow Regulation Precise control needs Industrial Automation, Process Control
+Control Valve Flow Regulation Precise control needs

-Check Valve Prevent Backflow Liquid backflow prevention Pump Systems, Chemical Pipelines
+Check Valve Prevent Backflow Liquid backflow prevention

 How to Operate Control Valves?